-Figure 6: Resulting predictions of rock presence/absence and associated confidence.
-The boundary between 'Absence - High' and 'Absence - Low' confidence occurs at an agreement value of 0.12 (high sensitivity).
-The boundary between 'Absence - Low' and 'Presence - Low' occurs at an agreement value of 0.69 (maintaining prevalence).
-The boundary between 'Presence - High' and 'Presence - Low' confidence occurs at an agreement value of 0.88 (high specificity).
+Figure 6.
+Resulting predictions of rock presence/absence and associated confidence.
+The boundary between 'Absence - High' and 'Absence - Low' confidence occurs at a probability value of 0.13 (high sensitivity).
+The boundary between 'Absence - Low' and 'Presence - Low' occurs at a probability value of 0.61 (maintaining prevalence).
+The boundary between 'Presence - High' and 'Presence -